-The Open Web Page step can be used to integrate web pages and web apps in the ArcGIS Workflow Manager web app and in ArcGIS Pro.
+The Open Web Page step can be used to integrate web pages and web apps in ArcGIS Pro and the ArcGIS Workflow Manager web app.
 This allows Workflow Manager users to seamlessly interact with the web page or web app.

 When the step is run in ArcGIS Pro, the web page or web app defined in the step opens in a view in ArcGIS Pro.

 When this step is being run by another person, the Running icon appears on the job.

 When the step is run, the following actions can be performed:

 - The step can be paused by clicking Pause.

 - The step can be finished by clicking Finish.

 If the step isn't optional, the step must be run or paused at least once before it can be finished.